pcypw2/GraphSolMol/README.md

 # GraphSolMol
-The Graph Solubility Modelling (GraphSolMol) Repository contains the python code for an undergraduate research project at the University of Nottingham on aqueous solubility modelling using vectorial and graph kernels for SVM.
+The Graph Solubility Modelling (GraphSolMol) Repository contains the python code for an undergraduate research project at the University of Nottingham.
+The focus was on  modelling aqueous solubility using vectorial and graph kernels applied to the support vector machine (SVM) machine learning algorithm.
 For any queries, please contact either myself (Phil Wroe) or Joe Redshaw, the contact details for both can be found below:

   pcypw2@nottingham.ac.uk